-Although we have been unable to identify any recent studies on wheelchairs, current price information2 suggests that powered wheelchairs range from £1000-£5000 and self- or attendant-propelled wheelchairs range from £100-£1,300.
+Although we have been unable to identify any recent studies on wheelchairs, current price information2 suggests that powered wheelchairs range from £1000-£5000 and self- or attendant-propelled wheelchairs range from £1000-£1,300.

-Type of chair Total value 2017/2018 Annual cost 2017/2018 Notes Capital costs Capital value has been annuitised over five years at a discount rate of 3.5 per cent to allow for the expected life Self- or attendant-propelled £306 £68 of a new chair.
-In practice, 50 per cent of wheelchairs Active user £764 £169 supplied have been reconditioned, not having been worn Powered £1,528 £338 out by the time their first users ceased to need them.
-Revenue costs Revenue costs exclude therapists' time but include the Maintenance staff costs of maintenance, and all costs for pressure - non-powered £33 relief.
-The cost of reconditioning has not been included in the cost of maintenance. - powered £129 Agency overheads No estimate of management overhead costs is available.
+Type of chair Total value 2018/2019 Annual cost 2018/2019 Notes Capital costs Self- or attendant-propelled Active user Powered £315 £785 £1,569 £70 £174 £348 Capital value has been annuitised over five years at a discount rate of 3.5 per cent to allow for the expected life of a new chair.
+In practice, 50 per cent of wheelchairs supplied have been reconditioned, not having been worn out by the time their first users ceased to need them.
+Revenue costs Maintenance - non-powered - powered £32 £126 Revenue costs exclude therapists' time but include the staff costs of maintenance, and all costs for pressure relief.
+The cost of reconditioning has not been included in the cost of maintenance.
+Agency overheads No estimate of management overhead costs is available.
 They are likely to be minimal.

-£101 per self or attendant propelled chair per year; £202 per active user per chair per year; £468 per powered chair per year.
+£101 per self or attendant propelled chair per year; £206 per active user per chair per year; £473 per powered chair per year.

-$^{^{1}\,\}text{Personal communication with Richard Murray, National Health Service Management Executive, 1995.}$
+1 Personal communication with Richard Murray, National Health Service Management Executive, 1995.